cs3110/textbook/interp/inference.md

 could type check, if the programmer had written down types.
 It also attempts never to accept a program that cannot possibly type check.
-Some more obscure parts of the language can sometimes make type annotations either necessary or at least helpful (see RWO chapter 22, "Type inference", for examples).
+Some more obscure parts of the language can sometimes make type annotations either necessary or at least helpful (see *Real World OCaml* chapter 22, "Type inference", for examples).
 But for most code you write, type annotations really are completely optional.

 Since it would be verbose to keep writing "the type reconstruction algorithm used by OCaml and other functional languages," we'll call the algorithm HM.
 That